paulramsey/stylesearch-alloydb-ai-demo/README.md

         > NOTE: If you get an error like the following, please run `terraform apply` again. `Error creating Secret: googleapi: Error 403: Secret Manager API has not been used in project before or it is disabled.`

 1. The Terraform output (`demo_app_url`) will include a link to the deployed Cloud Run service that hosts the demo UI.
 Navigate to this url in your browser.

+1. Watch the [demo video](https://youtu.be/WYfHrwYaWjw?si=UgfUOUyRTOem6Fht) to learn how to walk through the demo.

 ### Option 2: Full Data Prep Walkthrough